 I was also fortunate enough to meet a five year old girl who was the star of the whole centre.
 A princess at heart, who made me go pick flowers in the sunshine and showed me that happiness doesn’t have to be a big house or a fast car coming on the back of a well thought out life plan.

-Nearly a decade has passed since, and that experience has stayed with me, a memory of a place where joy and simplicity of life overtake the diagnosed impending catastrophe on a daily basis.
+Nearly a decade has passed since I volunteered, and that experience has stayed with me, a memory of a place where joy and simplicity of life overtake the diagnosed impending catastrophe on a daily basis.
 And all I had to do to witness that was to help some people clean up, feed them and do some dishes.
 It doesn’t get any easier than that.

 Our guest writer today was Pedro.
 Get in touch with him here